positron-solutions/transient-showcase/README.md

 The [official long manual](https://magit.vc/manual/transient.html#Transient-State) has some more detail.
 These examples should prepare you to visualize the forms used in those explanations.

-### Warning! ⚠️
+### Note

-Some of the **trickiest bugs you can introduce** will happen when using the following variables and functions at varying points in command lifecycles:
+The following variables and functions at varying points in command lifecycles:

 -   `transient-current-command`
 -   `transient--command`